mdn/content/files/en-us/web/api/credentialscontainer/get/index.md

   - : An object that contains options for the request.
 The options include criteria that the credentials are required or allowed to have, and options for interacting with the user.
 It can contain the following properties:

-    - `federated` {{optional_inline}}

-      - : An object (see [`federated` object structure](#federated_object_structure)) containing requirements for returned {{domxref("FederatedCredential")}}s.

-    - `identity` {{optional_inline}}
+    - "Credential type"

+      - : An object or boolean defining the type of credential being requested — this can be one of one of:

+        - `federated`: An object containing requirements for a requested credential from a federated identify provider.
+Bear in mind that the Federated Credential Management API (the `identity` credential type) supercedes this credential type.
+See the [Credential Management API](#credential_management_api) section below for more details.
+        - `password`: A boolean value indicating that a password credential is being requested.
+See the [Credential Management API](#credential_management_api) section below for more details.
-      - : An object (see [`identity` object structure](#identity_object_structure)) containing details of federated identity providers (IdPs) that a relying party (RP) website can use to sign users in.
-Causes the `get()` call to initiate a request for a user to sign in to a RP with an IdP (see [Federated Credential Management API (FedCM)](/en-US/docs/Web/API/FedCM_API)).
+        - `identity`: An object containing details of federated identity providers (IdPs) that a relying party (RP) website can use to sign users in.
+Causes the `get()` call to initiate a request for a user to sign in to a relying party with an IdP.
+See the [Federated Credential Management API](#federated_credential_management_api) section below for more details.
+        - `publicKey`: An object containing requirements for returned public key credentials.
+Causes the `get()` call to use an existing set of public key credentials to authenticate to a relying party.
+See the [Web Authentication API](#web_authentication_api) section below for more details.

     - `mediation` {{optional_inline}}

       - : A string indicating whether the user will be required to login for every visit to a client app.
 The value can be one of the following:

         - `"conditional"`: Discovered credentials are presented to the user in a non-modal dialog box along with an indication of the origin requesting credentials.
+In practice, this means autofilling available credentials; see [Sign in with a passkey through form autofill](https://web.dev/passkey-form-autofill/) for more details of how this is used.
 If the user makes a gesture outside of the dialog, it closes without resolving or rejecting the Promise and without causing a user-visible error condition.
 If the user selects a credential, that credential is returned to the caller. `"conditional"` behavior always involves user mediation of some sort if applicable credentials are discovered ({{domxref("CredentialsContainer.preventSilentAccess()")}} is treated as being `true` regardless of its actual value).
 If no credentials are discovered, the user agent can prompt the user to take action in a way that depends on the type of credential (e.g. to insert a device containing credentials).

         - `"optional"`: If credentials can be handed over for a given operation without user mediation, they will be.
 If user mediation is required, then the user agent will ask the user to authenticate.
 This value is intended for situations where you have reasonable confidence that a user won't be surprised or confused at seeing a login dialog box — for example on a site that doesn't automatically log users in, when a user has just clicked a "Login/Signup" button.